 Scope of Activities: The investment committee relies on the board's guidance, including certain investment guidelines, to conduct due diligence, prioritize, and approve investments.
 The investment committee approves all proposed Company farmland investments, including both purchasing farmland and issuing mortgage financing secured by farmland within certain parameters established by the board.
-If an investment opportunity falls outside the investment opportunity.
+If an investment opportunity falls outside the investment parameters established by the board, then the board has the sole authority to approve or reject such an investment opportunity.
 The board regularly reviews the scope and activities of the investment committee, most recently revising the committee's purview in April 2021.